meorahome/meorahome-privacy-policy/README.md

 ### Definitions

-- **App (Application):** Refers to Meora Home Content Manager, a personal content management tool used for managing and publishing content related to the Meora Home Etsy shop.
+- **App (Application):** Refers to Meora Home Manager, a personal content management tool used for managing and publishing content related to the Meora Home Etsy shop.
 - **Operator:** Refers to Meora Home (referred to as "We", "Us", or "Our" in this Policy), the sole operator and user of the App.
 - **Third-Party Services:** External platforms and APIs integrated with the App, including Google Drive, Google Sheets, and Pinterest API.
 - **Personal Data:** Any information that relates to an identified or identifiable individual.